Unity Historical Society—2017 Annual Report

 Since 1982 the Unity Historical Society has preserved the historical materials and artifacts of the area and served as an informational resource for the local community and people around the world.
 Hundreds of people have toured the house on Depot Street, utilized the library and received assistance with genealogy searches.
 We would like to thank everyone who supports UHS and invite all of Unity’s citizens to visit and participate in the community programming planned for this year.

-The Unity Historical Society participated in community events such as the Unity Festival in July, as well as the Volunteer Day of Service in October with energetic students from Unity College doing fall clean up.
+The Unity Historical Society participated in community events such as the Unity Festival in July, as well as the Volunteer Day of Service in October with energetic students from Unity College checking out markers and information for the walking tour.

 Work continues on upkeep projects for the building and donations would be greatly appreciated in order to help preserve the Historical Society building and keep it more sustainable.